amrfarid140/webrtc-android-codelab/README.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

-We will also need to mirror the video stream we are providing and enable hardware accelration.
+We will also need to mirror the video stream we are providing and enable hardware acceleration.

 ```java
 local_view.setMirror(true)